tothe04/QuizAppwithAIsupport/README.md

 # QuizAppwithAIsupport

-***This is a simple quiz application built using Python with the Tkinter and CustomTkinter libraries for the graphical user interface.
-The quiz selects random questions from a JSON file and allows users to answer them.
-After completing the quiz, an AI-based feedback system provides an analysis of the user's performance.***
+***This is a simple quiz application built using pure Python with the Tkinter and CustomTkinter libraries for the graphical user interface, and HuSpaCy for the NLP processes.
+The quiz selects random questions from a JSON file and allows users to answer them with free text responses.
+The responses are validated 3 different times, with NLP algorithms and with two LLMs.
+Users can step backward and forward between questions to see their previous answers.
+After completing the quiz, an AI-based feedback system provides an analysis of the user's performance using Google Gemini.***

 ## Table of contents